Male Infertility Treatment

 If a varicocele is diagnosed, a microscopic surgical option is a day surgery with minimal effect on your daily life, may improve the sperm problems.

-If there is an obstruction of the sperm channels, a corrective surgery may be necessary.
+And, If there is an obstruction of the sperm channels, corrective surgery may be necessary.

 Even in those patients where no sperm is seen in the analysis (azoospermia), it does not mean that your testicles are not producing any sperm.
 Using a procedure called micro-TESE, sperm production is directly sought for in the testicular tissue with about 50-65% success.